'Sorry about this, mate. It's only for a couple of hours.'

 'I was doing business with your father in his office.'

 The girl's eyebrows furrowed.
 'My father?'
 Jack nodded.
 He was surprised when the confused look left the girl's face as quick as could be, replaced with a nervous smile.
 'Oh, of course.
 You must be that business associate he had been talking about.
 You'll forgive me but your name escapes me.'

 'Are ye' still in here?!
-I will murder ye' girlie for lollygagin' any…' The two turned at the sound of a voice and a second later, a middle aged, chubby maid entered the room.
+I will murder you girlie, for lollygaging any…' The two turned at the sound of a voice and a second later, a middle aged, chubby maid entered the room.
 She froze when she saw Jack, especially standing so close to the young girl.
 'What is going on here?'

-He half wanted to go back to the ballroom and search for her but knew he had to get out of there as soon as possible.
-Maybe, he'd see her again.
+He half wanted to go back to the ballroom and search for her, maybe learn her name, but knew he had to get out of there as soon as possible.
+He had quite the fortune waiting for him in the bushes outside.
+Maybe he'd see her again.

 Little did he know soon and how odd the circumstances would be.